khactrist99/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - `Max pooling size = 2` and `stride = 2`
   - Output: `2x2x10`
 - Average pooling is taking the averages of the values instead of taking the max values.
-- Max pooling is used more often than average pooling in practice.
+- Max pooling is used more often than average pooling in practice. (use in very
 - If stride of pooling equals the size, it will then apply the effect of shrinking.
 - Hyperparameters summary
   - f : filter size.